OpenID Connect 1.0

 Audiences

 For these reasons the audience of the Access Token, Refresh Token, and ID Token are effectively completely separate and Authelia treats them in this manner.
-An ID Token will always and only have the client identifier of the specific client that requested it per specification, the Access Token will always have the granted audience of the Authorization Flow or last successful Refresh Flow, and the Refresh Token will always have the granted audience of the Authorization Flow.
+An ID Token will always and by default only have the client identifier of the specific client that requested it and will lack the audiences granted to the Access Token as per the specification, the Access Token will always have the granted audience of the Authorization Flow or last successful Refresh Flow, and the Refresh Token will always have the granted audience of the Authorization Flow.

 For more information about the opaque Access Token default see Why isn’t the Access Token a JSON Web Token?
 (Frequently Asked Questions).